 Vinegar is often recommended for cleaning a coffee machine.
 After trying numerous methods to clean my coffee machine, I have found that vinegar is not the best solution.
-There are other ways to clean a coffee machine, that don’t leave your coffee machine smelling and tasting like vinegar.
+There are other ways to clean a coffee machine that don’t leave your coffee machine smelling and tasting like vinegar.

-11 ways to clean a coffee machine without vinegar include the following natural and commercial cleaning items: salt and ice, lemon juice, baking soda, cream of tartar, rice, Alka Seltzer, denture cleaning tablets, hydrogen peroxide, vodka, borax, and CLR.
+The best ways to clean a coffee machine without vinegar include the following natural and commercial cleaning items: salt and ice, lemon juice, baking soda, cream of tartar, rice, Alka Seltzer, denture cleaning tablets, hydrogen peroxide, vodka, borax, and CLR.

 You may have heard that vinegar is the best product to use to clean your coffee maker.
 Although vinegar is a great disinfecting product, it is acidic, has a strong taste and odor, and is difficult to completely rinse out of your coffee maker.
 This can cause your coffee to have an acidic vinegar taste long after you’ve cleaned your coffee maker.

 Simple Ways To Clean Coffee Machines Without Vinegar